 Once a buyer and seller reach mutual acceptance on a property, a home inspector is hired to investigate every nook and cranny to determine if the home is in need of any repairs.
 An inspector will check items, such as the roof, basement, heating system, water heater, air-conditioning system, structure, plumbing, and electrical.
 Afterwards, buyers will have a chance to negotiate with the sellers to cover the costs of certain repairs or to ask for concessions.
 For your convenience, we’ve provided you with a list of questions to ask your home inspector.

 Whether you’re a buyer or a seller, negotiation is the key to getting the best deal.
 Negotiations can involve everything from settling on a sales price to concessions and financing.
 It is your real estate agent’s job to represent your best interests during the give and take of a real estate transaction.

 You may already be pre-approved, but now that you’re closer to the actual purchase price, you’ll be working more in-depth with one of our mortgage specialists on your final loan approval.
 To learn more about this process, please click here.

 You will receive a full report detailing the property history for you and we will ensure there are no legal encumbrances between a new owner and the property being purchased.

 Once the offer is accepted and a closing date agreed upon, escrow allows the buyer and the seller to have an outside party ensure all parts of the contact are complete.
 Your real estate agent can help coordinate the completion of all necessary forms to the escrow company and monitor the escrow process until the transaction is complete.

 At closing, all the paperwork is signed by the buyer and seller, both parties pay any settlement fees and the documents are officially recorded.
-Prior to closing, you’ll receive a settlement statement outlining any fees which may apply to you.
+Prior to closing, you’ll receive a closing disclosure outlining any fees which may apply to you.
 After closing is finalized and recorded, the home is yours!